-CS/SB 524: Sales Tax Holiday for Disaster Preparedness Supplies
+CS/CS/SB 524: Sales Tax Holiday for Disaster Preparedness Supplies

 Sales Tax Holiday for Disaster Preparedness Supplies; Providing exemptions from the sales and use tax for specified disaster preparedness supplies during a specified timeframe; providing applicability for certain exemptions; specifying locations where the exemptions do not apply, etc. APPROPRIATION: $70,072

 Last Action: 3/14/2020 Senate - Died on Calendar, companion bill(s) passed, see CS/HB 7097 (Ch.
 2020-10)

 • Referred to Commerce and Tourism; Finance and Tax; Appropriations -SJ 41

 • On Committee agenda-- Commerce and Tourism, 11/12/19, 10:30 am, 110 Senate Building

 • Favorable by Commerce and Tourism; YEAS 5 NAYS 0 -SJ 132